yourivdloo/my-package/README.md

 ### Security

-If you discover any security related issues, please email xepeme2570@wifame.com instead of using the issue tracker.
+If you discover any security related issues, please email nobody instead of using the issue tracker.

 ## Credits